madagaskar-laenderinformationen-nosy-komba-reiseort-strand-wellen-felsen-natucate

 Geomorphology/Geology

-In former times, the island was part of the supercontinent Gondwana before Madagascar and India were separated from the African continent.
-After it was also separated from India, Madagascar´s flora and fauna started to develop independently.
-Along the coast, basaltic material can be found as a consequence of the separation of the plates.
 In the western and northern regions of Madagascar, bizarre rock formations can be found that are called Tsingys.
 Tsingys are karstic plateaus with sharp-edged, sometimes even needle-like rocks that were formed due to weathering and the influence of groundwater on the former limestone.
-Moreover, the red soil is characteristic for Madagascar.
-The colour derives from the mineral laterite that is a product of intensive weathering in tropical zones and contains mostly insoluble residues with aluminum and iron minerals.
+Madagascar's characteristic red soil derives from the mineral laterite, which is a product of intensive weathering in tropical zones and contains mostly insoluble residues with aluminium and iron minerals.
+Madagascar's active dormant volcanoes are found in the central highlands of the Anaratra Mountains and in the northern Montagne d’Ambre.

 Climate in Madagascar

 The climate in Madagascar varies with the elevation of a region.
-Overall it can be said that the climate is tropical and mostly hot like in the northern region of Madagascar, whereas it can be colder in the highlands, especially in the months of the African winter.
-The eastern part of the island has tropical climate with a lot of rainfall throughout the whole year.
-In contrast to that the southern region is the driest of Madagascar.
+Overall, it can be said that the climate is tropical and mostly hot, like in the northern region of Madagascar, whereas it can be colder in the highlands, especially in the months of the African winter.
+The eastern part of the island has a tropical climate with a lot of rainfall throughout the year.
+In contrast, the southern region is the driest in Madagascar.

 Flora and Fauna in Madagascar